Doc Johnson

 Doc Johnson is an American sex toy company.
 It was founded in 1976 by Reuben Sturman with Ron Braverman at the helm.
 It is run by Ron Braverman and his son Chad Braverman.

 Overview

 It is one of the largest sex toy companies in the world and they manufacture the majority of their products at their factory in North Hollywood, California.
 As of 2012, it employs over 500 people, and has been described by Los Angeles Magazine as "the Procter & Gamble of sex toys".

 Product line

-Among its other products, it manufactures products modeled on the anatomy of famous porn actors that include Jeff Stryker, Jenna Jameson, Jordi El Niño Polla, and Sasha Grey.
+Among its other products, it manufactures products modeled on the anatomy of famous adult film stars and social media personalities that include Mia Malkova, Sasha Grey, Karlee Grey, Ms. Puiyi, and Kara Leona.